signavio/tech-blog/_posts/2017-01-08-introduce-markdown-poi.md

 ## Why transform Markdown to a Word document?
 In an workflow management system like [Signavio Workflow](http://www.signavio.com/products/workflow/) we face the frontier of digital and non-digital age quite often.
 As we try to do everything digital, Markdown is our best friend when it comes to formatting text online, espacially in a workflow management system.
 However in everyday life we are working with a lot of non-techy guys who love using office products like the office suite provided by Microsoft or Google.
 Sometimes these two worlds collide and in the event of clashing there should be a solution suitable for both worlds, leading directly into a markdown to docx transformer.
-## Transform simple markdown text to a word document
+## Transform simple markdown text to a Word document
 As mentioned in the introduction, the goal of this article shoule be to transform this:

 `